Pay with Bitcoin for another 10% OFF! 👏

 4. Sosne, G., Qiu, P., & Kurpakus-Wheater, M. (2007).
 Thymosin beta 4: A novel corneal wound healing and anti-inflammatory agent.
 Clinical ophthalmology1(3), 201-207.

 5. Kleinman, H. K., Kim, K., & Kang, H. (2018).
-Matrigel uses in cell biology and for the identification of thymosin β4, a mediator of tissue regeneration.
+Matrigel is used in cell biology and for the identification of thymosin β4, a mediator of tissue regeneration.
 Applied Biological Chemistry, 61(6), 703-708.

 6. Bock-Marquette, I., Maar, K., Maar, S., Lippai, B., Faskerti, G., Gallyas Jr, F., … & Srivastava, D. (2023).
 Thymosin beta-4 denotes new directions towards developing prosperous anti-aging regenerative therapies.
 International Immunopharmacology116, 109741.